 In honor of Autism Awareness month the Staff and students at Lee Avenue will wear blue every Friday in April.
 Autism Awareness Month is a time to educate our community about autism and Light It Up Blue!
 Spreading autism awareness in schools is a great way to celebrate April and promote inclusion and acceptance in the classroom and beyond.

 Every month we choose a student who exemplifies the characteristics of a great bucket filler.
 These characteristics include showing kindness, respect, thoughtfulness and good will towards all, at home, at school and in the community.
-This month we chose Camryn W. from Ms. Brinkman's class.
-Congratulations Camryn!
+This month we chose Fouzia k. from Ms. Leahy's class.
+Congratulations Fouzia !